 If you are lacking in the skill of nonverbal communication decoding, here are just a few things that you will miss out on if you don't pay close attention to what everyone is not saying.
-For instance:

 1. The ability to tell who is honest — and who is trying to pull the wool over your eyes.